pangobit/agent-sdk/examples/demo_output/README.md

 - Complex generic types
 - Circular type references

-The golden files serve as both documentation and test fixtures for verifying these features as they're implemented.</content>
+The demo files serve as both documentation and examples for verifying these features.</content>
-<parameter name="file_path">examples/golden_file_demo/README.md